Romanticism, which was partly a response to the Industrial Revolution, was at its peak from 1800 to 1850.

-Apart from it, the duo collaborated with each other for other projects as well.
+Apart from it, the duo collaborated with each other on other projects as well.

 After exhibiting this Romanticism painting, they made three versions of it in the year 1850.

-Bridal Procession on the Hardangerfjord was one of the paintings of Romanticism which was sold for a whopping amount of NOK 5.1 million.
+Bridal Procession on the Hardangerfjord was one of the paintings of Romanticism that was sold for a whopping amount of NOK 5.1 million.

 6. The Monk by the Sea

 The Monk by the Sea is created by a famous German painter, Caspar David Friedrich.

 The artist was known for depicting symbolic expression.
 However, in this Romanticism painting, he depicts a monk standing on the shore gazing at the shore.